innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_03.md

 By inspection of the traces, you should notice that one of them is always slightly higher than the other.

-We can also inspect the data in the notebook directly by looking at the data returned in the notebook synchroised datalog.
+We can also inspect the data in the notebook directly by looking at the data returned in the notebook synchronised datalog.

 ```python
 #Grab the logged data into a pandas dataframe